Program Website: http://www.hiram.edu/environstudies

 The Mission of Hiram College’s Environmental Studies program is to offer opportunities for students to become informed and responsible citizens of the world by gaining the breadth of knowledge and expertise necessary to critically evaluate and communicate about issues that concern our complex relationship with the environment, at a local and global scale.

 Hiram College’s distinctive environmental studies program draws on perspectives from the natural and social sciences, the arts, and the humanities.
 This unique course of study emphasizes the importance of exploring nature, society, and environmental issues to develop each student’s ability to examine, articulate, and address complex problems through the integration of diverse knowledge, skills, and perspectives.
-Our major is built on hands-on-learning, real-world work experience, and interactions with exceptional faculty from many departments across campus.
+Our major is built on hands-on-learning, real-world work experience, and interactions with exceptional faculty from many academic programs across campus.

 Environmental studies is available as an academic major or minor.
 Upon declaring a major or minor, students will choose an environmental studies faculty advisor and, by the end of their sophomore year, identify the area of emphasis to guide their course of study.
 The environmental studies program is administered and primarily taught by environmental studies faculty.
 Additional courses and perspectives are provided by contributing faculty from many disciplines including: art, biology, chemistry, communication, economics, education, English/writing, entrepreneurship, history, philosophy, political science, psychology, sociology, and more.